Suzanna-Linn/slua/docs/beta.md

 end</code></pre>
 </td></tr></table>

-An example with the syntax of all the functions:
+An example with the syntax of all the methods:
-<pre class="language-sluab"><code class="language-sluab">-- example with all the functions (SLua Beta)
+<pre class="language-sluab"><code class="language-sluab">-- example with all the methods (SLua Beta)

 -- a function to use for the example local myTimerFunction()